Idalion: The ancient city

-The original inhabitants were natives of the island, known to scholars as the "Eteocypriotes".
+The original inhabitants were natives of the island, known to scholars as the "Eteocypriots".
 The original city lay on the northern side of the Gialias River in modern "Ayios Sozomenos".
-During the 13th century BC the people of Ed-di-al began manufacturing operations on the south side of the river in what is now modern Dhali.
+During the 13th century BC the people of Ed-di-al began manufacturing operations on the south side of the river in what is now modern Dali.
 From there the city grew to the major urban and copper-trading centre founded by the Neo-Assyrians at the end of the 8th century BC.